By: Curtis Wiberg

 Even with these anecdotes, however, the “need” to video or audio record my be proof, in itself, of a high conflict divorce where a judge is as likely to form a negative opinion of both the recording and the recorded party.
 As a general matter, audio or video recording a spouse during an ongoing divorce is something I discourage absent a compelling reason.
 I do so because of the legal risks and strategic downsides that are involved.
 The act of recording conversations with the other party’s knowledge can escalate a conflict, when de-escalating a high conflict divorce and working with the other party to find solutions is oftentimes a much more preferable (and cheaper) course for spouses in a divorce.

 It should be noted that each case is different and that what might be a good idea in one instance might not be in another.
-If you’re involved in a divorce and you think recording your spouse is something that you need to do to help your case or protect yourself, it is very important to consult with an attorney to go over the pros and cons of doing so.
+If you’re involved in a divorce and you think recording your spouse is something that you need to do to help your case or protect yourself, it is very important to consult with a Denver family law attorney to go over the pros and cons of doing so.